top of page

 Pro Tip: Buy Used Paperbacks

 A brand new soft cover book on average costs $19.
-A used book costs $7 on average.
+A used book costs $7.
 So if you know that book will likely not get brought home can you justify spending almost 3x as much?

-With the money you saved from not buying a brand new book you can get 1-3 additional books.
-As a inmate trust me we would be much happier with MORE books than newer
+With the money you save from NOT buying a brand new book you can get 1-3 additional (used) books.
+As a inmate trust me, we would be much happier with MORE books to read than a single new one.

 Books get shared, borrowed, and lost.
 Save your money — buy used paperback copies when possible.